Hear My Voice Metastatic Advocacy Program

 Hear My Voice Advocates are trained how to use their personal stories along with statistics and insights about metastatic breast cancer to increase awareness.
 You will also learn about the many offerings LBBC has to help people in your community understand their diagnosis, make informed decisions and get the support they need.

-After the training, outreach volunteers are tasked with completing at least two outreach activities and connecting at least one healthcare provider to LBBC within 9 months of the training.
-In the past, Hear My Voice outreach volunteers educated people about metastatic breast cancer through blogs and social media outreach, spoke about their experiences in their local communities, participated on research review boards, shared LBBC materials with healthcare providers, called for more funding for breast cancer research, and more.
+Past advocates have “raised their voice” about metastatic breast cancer through blogging and social media outreach, fundraising for LBBC programs to support those living with metastatic breast cancer, spoken about their experiences in their local communities, participated on research review boards, started new advocacy organizations, shared LBBC materials with healthcare providers, called for more funding for breast cancer research, and so much more.

-- All women and men diagnosed with metastatic breast cancer currently living in the United States
+- All people diagnosed with metastatic breast cancer currently living in the United States

 - We are seeking a diverse candidate pool, including

 - Applicants of a variety of ages, including people who are under age 45 and over age 65